sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - methods/1600 - label.md

         "match": [
           {
             "type": "startsWith",
-            "text": "A label can be in one line:"
+            "text": "a label can be in one line:"
           }
         ]
       },